-When I consult with businesses, clients or not, one of things that I always try to help them understand is the site optimization process and how the search engines associate their web pages with keyword sets or themes.
-Since this is a regular discussion that I have, I decided to put it in blog format so they can read and solidify what was just discussed.
+When I consult with businesses, clients or not, one of the things that I always try to help them understand is the site search engine optimization process and how search engines like Google see their websites, associating their web pages with keyword sets or themes.
+Since this is a regular discussion I have with clients, I decided to put it in blog format so they can read and solidify what was just discussed.
 Let’s get started!

 How Search Engines WorkBefore you can understand how a search engine associates a web page with keywords (or how to get a website to show up on a search engine), it’s important to understand how a search engine works.
 Search engines have what they refer to as “web crawlers,” which they deploy to crawl the internet, find web pages, read web pages, determine what they are about, decide how relevant and authoritative the web page is, and then rank it accordingly for relevant keywords on their Search Engine Results Pages (SERPs).
 It’s really as simple as that.
 Google affectionately refers to their web crawler as “Googlebot.”
 As Googlebot visits your website, it notes links on each page and adds them to links of pages to crawl.
 Googlebot will note any changes to your pages or new URLs and make note of them.